 now lives in New York's Hudson Valley writing, directing and teaching Creative and Dramatic Writing at SUNY New Paltz.

 Laurence Carr is an award winning author, editor and teacher of Creative and Dramatic Writing.
 His works have been published and produced throughout the world.
-He mentors writers in fiction, poetry and dramatic writing (plays and screenplays) worldwide.
+He mentors writers in fiction, poetry and dramatic writing (plays and screenplays) regionally and online.